Comment on Applications

 Before sending us your comments, please look at the planning application.
 You can find all current planning applications via the ‘View current applications’ button below.
 Each current application will include an option to add your comment.

-You can search for a specific application via the reference number or address on the application search page.
+You can search for a specific application by application reference number or address.
 You can find reference numbers for recently received applications on our weekly lists page.

 Please note the consultation dates of the application (as stated on the public advert, notification letter or online details).
 The closing date is usually 21 days from the start date of the letter or notice.